AvaProtocol/OAK-docs/_docs/powered-by-oak-time-apis.md

     EmptyMessage,
     /// The provided_id cannot be empty
     EmptyProvidedId,
-    /// There can be no duplicate tasks.
-    DuplicateTask,
-    /// Time slot is full.
-No more tasks can be scheduled for this time.
-    TimeSlotFull,
-    /// The task does not exist.
-    TaskDoesNotExist,
-    /// Block time not set.
-    BlockTimeNotSet,
-    /// Amount has to be larger than 0.1 OAK.
-    InvalidAmount,
-    /// Sender cannot transfer money to self.
-    TransferToSelf,
-    /// Insufficient balance to pay execution fee.
-    InsufficientBalance,
-    /// Account liquidity restrictions prevent withdrawal.
-    LiquidityRestrictions,
     /// Too many execution times provided.
     TooManyExecutionsTimes,
     /// The call can no longer be decoded.